Commom name: Windflower

 Prior to planting soak De Caen corms overnight in tepid water this will encourage rapid germination.

-Week 25-30: Sow seeds when ripe, in pots/trays of seed compost and place in a cold frame or cool greenhouse.
+Collect and sow seeds when ripe, in pots/trays of seed compost and place in a cold frame or cool greenhouse.

 Prick out the seedlings, when large enough to handle into trays/boxes.